 - 5 cups water

 Bring to the boil, then simmer for 10-20 minutes on low.
 Add milk or coconut milk to the pan, enough to your taste – meaning if you like it stronger, don’t add so much milk.
 Add a few drops of liquid stevia extract for sweetness, then serve into mugs and enjoy.

 Green tea and both cinnamon and turmeric have powerful anti-inflammatory properties, so drinking them all together triples the potent effect and helps reduce the inflammation associated with diabetes.

 Place a green tea bag into a cup along with 1/2 stick cinnamon and a pinch of ground turmeric, leave for a few minutes and then drink away.
+Optionally add a twist of lemon.
 You can reuse the cinnamon stick 4-5 times.

 Recipe #4: Cinnamon Ceylon Tea